elusivecodes/fQuery/README.md

 **Fade In**

-Fade the opacity of each element in.
+Fade the opacity of each node in.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `options` is an object containing properties to define how the animation should be handled.
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.
     - `type` is a string of either "*ease-in*", "*ease-out*", "*ease-in-out*" or "*linear*" indicating the type of animation to run, and will default to "*ease-in-out*".